Leggi questo post in: Italiano

 Then stick the pencil tip inside the other end of the tube, so that the black tip is inside and the pencil tip’s seam is positioned opposite the zipper tab (so that it will be at the bottom of the finished pencil case).
 Again, match up the pins and pin around the entire circle.

 Sew slowly and carefully around both circles with a 3/8″ (1 cm) seam allowance.
 Before removing the basting stitches, I suggest turning the pencil case right side out to make sure that there is no fabric bunching in the permanent seams.

 After removing the basting stitches, it’s time to clean up those ugly raw edges.
-The nicest-looking way to do this is to sew around them with bias tape.
-I haven’t gotten to bias tape in this course yet, so if you don’t know how to do that, just trim the edges to even off all the layers and sew around with a zig zag stitch.
+The nicest-looking way to do this is to sew bias tape around and over those raw edges, but you can also just trim the edges to even off all the layers and sew around with a zig zag stitch.
 If you have a serger, you can trim and sew at the same time, which is what I did.

 Do this on both tube ends.